hessllab/HW_2/README.md

 ```
 What other command(s) could be added to this in a pipeline to find out what animals the file contains (without any duplicates in their names)?

-__Problem 3: What other command(s) could be added to this in a pipeline to list the animals the file contains (without any duplicates)?__

-__Problem 4: Assuming your current directory is `data-shell/data/`, write a command with pipes to produce a table that shows the total count of each type of animal in the file__
+__Problem 3: Assuming your current directory is `data-shell/data/`, write a command with pipes to produce a table that shows the total count of each type of animal in the file__

 a.	`grep {deer, rabbit, raccoon, deer, fox, bear} animals.txt | wc -l`
 b.	`sort animals.txt | uniq -c`